Chapter 20 BWV 5 Wo soll ich fliehen hin?

 The key to unlocking the imagery of this cantata is the redeeming power of the Holy Blood of Christ.
 This is aligned to the somewhat contradictory messages that inform us that, whilst it is so powerful that one small drop can work wonders (bass recitative) we sinners nevertheless require it to be poured over us in abundant streams (tenor aria).

 Perhaps the underlying message is that our mortal sins are so great that, in order to achieve redemption we require vast quantities of even so powerful a remedy!

 This would seem, on the face of it, rather pessimistic.
 But whilst the closing chorale and the opening chorus are set in minor keys, both arias are relentlessly and almost aggressively major, conveying moods of brightness, joyousness and uncompromising optimism.
 The message is never really in doubt; redemption is available to us all.
 No matter what our condition on earth may be, knowledge of this simple truth is, in itself, a matter for rejoicing.

 The opening chorus is scored for the usual four-part choir with strings, two oboes and continuo.
 Keen eared listeners might, particularly on more recent recordings, also detect the sound of the slide trumpet doubling the sopranos.
-Here it has a subordinate role but it will later burst into the most florid obbligato support in the bass aria.
+Here it has a subordinate role but it will later burst into a most florid obbligato support in the bass aria.

 As suggested above, the text of the first movement is not optimistic.
 It asks the question (but offers no answers), where can those of us on earth, burdened as we are with sin and fear, flee to escape and seek rescue?
 There are no structural surprises in the music; Bach follows his usual practice of giving the chorale tune, in long notes, to the sopranos whilst the rest of the choir weaves a complex, imitative counterpoint around it.